ecastroth/ultimate-sphinx-tutorial/guide/source/_guide/_tutorial/conf-deeper-look.rst

    :lineno-start: 34
    :name: extension-list

-Extensions allow for custom/further configuration, in the :ref:`conf.py` file, it can be found on the section from line 51 to 75:
+Extensions normally allow further configuration of its features, in the :ref:`conf.py` file, it can be found on the section from line 51 to 75:

 .. literalinclude:: ../../_static/conf.py
    :caption: conf.py lines 51 to 75